- Learn how to complete a variety of home adjustments! Here are tips and tutorials for further instruction.

 - Keep essential supplies like WD-40 and white vinegar on hand to make simple fixes throughout your home.

 - Maintaining your property will provide you with a more livable home and may also give you a return on investment when you plan to sell.

 When it comes to certain repairs, there is no need to shell out unnecessary money on a contractor.
 Here's a list of seven fixes that every homeowner should know how to do on their own.

 Whether they're creaking or sticking, a little door maintenance can go a long way.
-Before you call for repair, try tightening the screws, assessing the hinges and adding some lubricant like WD-40 to help them open smoothly.
+Before you call for repair, try these helpful tips:

-Get out your hammer and chisel – this task is a little more complicated, but can easily be achieved as long as you have extra tiles on hand.
-Here’s a basic tutorial on how to fix a cracked tile.
+If your bathroom tiles are breaking, it’s time to get out your hammer and chisel!
+This task is a little more complicated, but it can easily be achieved so long as you have extra matching tiles on hand.
+Here’s a basic tutorial outlining how to fix a cracked tile.

 Most homeowners are afraid of touching their furnace.
-However, changing the filter is nothing to worry about.
-Your owner’s manual will provide the direction for your specific unit, but this video provides the basic steps.
+However, each unit requires routine furnace maintenance.
+When it comes down to it, changing the furnace filter is nothing to worry about.
+This video provides an overview on filter replacement; check your owner’s manual for specific directions on your exact unit.

-A dripping faucet will run up your water bill, but it can also lead to other major issues.
-With a wrench and screwdriver, tightening it up is easy.
-Here’s the easiest how-to we could find.
+Not only will a dripping faucet run up your water bill, it could also lead to other major issues.
+With a wrench and screwdriver, tightening up your faucet is straightforward and simple.
+Here’s a simple how-to guide.

 Spackling a hole will make you feel like you have superpowers.
 Simply fill the (small) hole with spackle, sand it down until it’s smooth with the wall, paint the wall to match, and you’re done.